shyammarar/git-github/README.md

 # git-github
-git-github test
+git-github test.
-This is for tutorial purpose
+This is for tutorial purpose.